 There are also private-sector parallels to the argument we are making about Accountability ICT.
-As Carlile (2019) put it in a discussion of MRP, ERP, and CRM20 in private sector settings, "When technology leads it nearly always runs over the organization with problematic results.
-It is always about the organization first and technology second; it is about the existing organization and how can we use technology to improve it."21
+As Carlile (2019) put it in a discussion of MRP, ERP, and CRM in private sector settings, "When technology leads it nearly always runs over the organization with problematic results.
+It is always about the organization first and technology second; it is about the existing organization and how can we use technology to improve it."
+Accounting-based performance measures are most useful to firms if they serve to facilitate common understandings about appropriate behavior and fuller account-based relational accountability, rather than seen as exhaustive of what accountability is.
+(Gibbons & Kaplan 2015)

-The historic US experience, in comparison to the contemporary state of the developing world, does not suggest improvements in account-based accountability is likely to improve governance.
+• The historic US experience, in comparison to the contemporary state of the developing world, does not suggest improvements in account-based accountability is likely to improve governance.

 In section III, we suggested that a comparison of the historic American level of educational attainment with modern developing countries strongly suggests that technology is not the binding constraint on education.
 The same might also be said of economic growth more broadly.
-That is, figure 4 suggests the USA achieved GDP per worker levels in the preelectronic computing age (1950) factor multiples higher than developing countries have at present.
+That is, figure 4 suggests the USA achieved GDP per worker levels in the pre-electronic computing age (1950) factor multiples higher than developing countries have at present.